 The Norfolk Terminal is more than just a place to welcome cruise passenger.
 It is also a museum which houses Nauticus, a national maritime museum, and the Battleship Wisconsin.

 Cruise passengers may elect to enjoy these appealing offerings before or after their cruise.

-Currently, Carnival Cruise Line is the major cruise company with sailings out of Norfolk.
-The Carnival Glory offers sailings to the Bahamas and Bermuda.
+Currently, Carnival Cruise Line is the major cruise company with sailings scheduled from Norfolk.

 You may get to the cruise terminal by air.
 Luckily for flying cruise passengers, Half Moone Cruise is located in close proximity to a major airport.

 The Norfolk International Airport is just about 20 minutes from the cruise terminal and is served by several major airlines.

 Airlines flying into the Norfolk International Airport include:

 United Airlines; and,

 (If you are flying to the Norfolk Cruise Terminal, consider getting there overnight to ensure that you do not miss your ship the next day.

 Click here to find hotels near the Norfolk Cruise Port.)